JWDebelius/monte_carlo_power/ipynb/Empirical Power Calculations.md

 ### Update distribution tracking

-We're going to have to specify a test alpha for our power calculations.
-By default, scipy uses a two-tail t-test The quality of fit later will depending on using the correct alpha value.
-However, the effect size calculation is based on a one-tail test.
-So, we'll
+We're going to describe our test with a variety of parameters.
+We include information about the way to draw the samples out of the simulation files, the test to apply, how to calculate the test statistic and distribution-based power.

+The test we're using is a two-tailed test, but the power calculation we use is a one-tailed test.
+So, we'll track the one-tailed power adjustment.

 ```python
 >>> distributions['ttest_1'] = {